 Celiac disease occurs in about 1 in 133 people.

-The exact cause of celiac disease is unknown but scientists do know that it is an autoimmune disorder and runs in families.
+The exact cause of celiac disease is unknown, but scientists do know that it is an autoimmune disorder that can run in families.
 There are certain environmental factors such as a viral infection, pregnancy and childbirth that may trigger the disease in someone who is already at risk.
 High-risk groups include those with first and second degree relatives with celiac disease.
-Other individuals at high risk include those with other autoimmune diseases such as Type 1 Diabetes and Autoimmune Thyroiditis, as well as some genetic disorders.
+Other individuals at high risk include those with autoimmune diseases such as Type 1 Diabetes and Autoimmune Thyroiditis, as well as some genetic disorders.

 How is celiac disease diagnosed?

-Celiac disease can be difficult to diagnose because the symptoms are often similar to the symptoms of other medical conditions.
+Celiac disease can be difficult to diagnose because the symptoms are often similar to other medical conditions.
 If a person is thought to have celiac disease, they will likely need to have further testing that may include:

 These tests require you to be on a gluten containing diet in order to be accurate in the diagnosis of celiac disease.
-If you think you may have celiac disease you should continue gluten in your diet and contact the Student Health Center at 812-855-7688 or schedule an appointment online with a healthcare provider to discuss further.
+If you think you may have celiac disease you should continue gluten in your diet and contact the Student Health Center at 812-855-7688 or schedule an appointment online to discuss further with a healthcare provider.

 How is celiac disease treated?

 Since the symptoms of celiac disease are caused by a reaction to gluten, the main treatment is to avoid eating foods that contain gluten.
 Complete elimination of gluten from the diet generally allows the small intestine to heal and enables the body to properly absorb the nutrients from food.
 Most people feel better even within 2 weeks of starting a gluten-free diet.
-A person with celiac disease should maintain a gluten-free diet must be maintained for the patient’s lifetime as a return to eating gluten means new damage to the small intestine and a return of symptoms.
+A person with celiac disease should maintain a gluten-free diet for the rest of their life.
+If they were to resume eating gluten, the small intestine would again become damaged and their symptoms would return.

-There are many gluten-free foods that you can find in regular grocery stores and specialty markets, as well as many delicious recipes made with gluten-free foods.
+There are many gluten-free foods that you can find in regular grocery stores and specialty markets.
+There are also many delicious recipes made with naturally gluten-free foods.
 Learning how to follow a gluten-free diet can be challenging at first but feeling better is worth it!
-If you are diagnosed with celiac disease, it can be helpful to meet with a dietitian, who can teach you how to eat safely at home and at restaurants, and help create an individual gluten-free meal plan for you.
+If you are diagnosed with celiac disease, meeting with a dietician can also help create an individual gluten-free meal plan for you.
 Talk with your provider for more information about a dietician referral.